dmbarbour/wikilon/docs/AwelonLang.md

         [A][R][:a] ins == [[A]:a R]
         ins = [a i]b b b

-This labeled data model is based on various thought experiments.
+Several error conditions are locally obvious:

+        [B] [A] :a          -- error: unlabeled data [B] [A1] :a [A2] :a     -- error: `:a` assigned twice :a :b               -- error: missing input for `:b`

 Originally, my intention for Awelon was to leverage accelerators, embedded texts, and *Editable Views* to model labeled data explicitly.
-Church encoding of labeled data is not difficult: labels encode paths into a trie-like structure for access or update.
-Unfortunately, an explicit encoding seems to defeat or hinder many  useful features of labeled data.
+Church encoding of labeled data is not difficult: labels encode paths into a trie-based structure for access or update.
+Unfortunately, based on my experiments, explicit encoding seems to defeat or hinder the most useful features of labeled data.
 For example, it is difficult to preserve human meaningful labels when reporting static type errors, or to syntactically refactor when we don't know locally which observations might be made on our encodings.

-This feature is *probably* final, pending discovery of issues in practice.
+This feature is *probably* final, pending issues discovered in practice.

 ## Secure Hash Resources